-All credit unions must comply with the BSA regulations.
+All credit unions must comply with BSA regulations.

-12 U.S.C. § 1786(q)(2) requires that the National Credit Union Administration (NCUA) include a review of the BSA compliance program during each examination of a federally insured credit union.
+12 U.S.C. § 1786(q)(2) requires NCUA to review a credit union’s BSA compliance program during each examination.
 NCUA plays a critical role in implementing BSA regulations by developing examination guidance and enforcing compliance with the BSA in federally insured credit unions.

 BSA / AML Laws & Regulations

-- This is an external link to a website belonging to another federal agency, private organization, or commercial entity.
-Codified BSA Requirements for Credit Unions: 12 CFR Ch.
-VII Part 748 (Opens new window)
+- Codified BSA Requirements for Credit Unions: 12 CFR Ch.
+VII Part 748

 - Federal Credit Union Act / NCUA Rules & Regulations